 Unfortunately, almost everything can cause an employee to become disengaged.
 From the small things like running out of milk, the kitchen being untidy and being forced to do jobs outside of their role, all the way up to far bigger issues.
 Engagement can drop fast if it is ignored.

 There are always a few telling signs that your business is facing an engagement problem.

-Decrease in productivity: Employees will stop going above and beyond and will put the minimal amount of effort into the work they do.
+- A decrease in productivity: Employees will stop going above and beyond and will put a minimal amount of effort into the work they do.
 Those disengaged employees will be slow to complete projects and will very rarely put themselves forward for extra work.

 If you happen to see any of the above issues in your workplace, you might have an engagement problem.

 Why employee engagement is important for your business